 Hanoi Old Quarter is a convergence of the finest belonging to a one-thousand-year-old capital city.
 Set the luxury buildings and skyscrapers aside, you’ll find the treasured value in ancient tiny houses, street vendors, Hanoi specialties, and vibrant walking streets.

 Hanoi Old Quarter inspires photographers with plenty of iconic beauty spots such as Hoan Kiem Lake, Dong Kinh Nghia Thuc Square, Dong Xuan Market, and beautiful streets like Ta Hien, Hang Ma, etc. Each sight has its own charm that has drawn thousands of tourists’ attractions.

 - Quang Ba Flower Market

 Come discover the authentic Asia market and get the uniquely memorable things to do in Hanoi.
-Not only a business, Quang Ba flower market features a way of life and a community indicating the most wonderful and buzzing experience in Hanoi.
+Not only business, but Quang Ba flower market also features a way of life and a community indicating the most wonderful and buzzing experience in Hanoi.

 Here are some suggested inspirational ideas to take the most appealing street photos in Hanoi.
 Let’s pack your camera and you’re eager for authentic photography experience.

 Don’t hesitate to pack your luggage, come, and discover the amazing land.
 For more information please visit our family website: